craigjam/iTunesUpdate/iTunesUpdate/ReadMe.txt

 Barcar for the half-star rating patch

-Greg Salton for testing iTunesUpdate.pl on OSX
+Greg Alton for testing iTunesUpdate.pl on OSX

 All SlimServer plugin writers for inspiration